danielfan-pro/danielfan-pro/README.md

 - 👋 Hi, I’m @danielfan-pro
 - 👀 I’m interested in football and golf
-- 🌱 I’m currently learning ruby, Javascript
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on web app development
 - 📫 How to reach me ...